drohmer/CSE104/B_javascript/02_event/readme.md

 ## CSS modification

-Another possibility of interaction concists in modyfing the CSS appearance of the element.
+Another possibility of interaction consists in modifying the CSS appearance of the element.

-* Consider this exemple switching between pre-existing CSS classes
+* Consider this example switching between pre-existing CSS classes

 ```html
 <h1>Click on me!</h1>